-Water management network: Establishes the Group’s aspiration level for reductions in emissions and water usage.
+Water management network: Proposes the Group’s targets for reductions in emissions and water usage.
 The network also analyzes the impact of the EU’s Water Framework Directive on Essity’s operations.

-FSC network: Disseminates information on sustainable forest management throughout the organization, and coordinates the Group’s position and activities in relation to the FSC.
+Fiber network: Disseminates information on responsible forest management throughout the organization, and coordinates the Group’s position and activities in relation to the FSC.

 Chemicals management network: Leads and supports development for harmonized chemical procedures and proposes group policies, priorities and objectives.

 Energy network: Identifies cost-efficient solutions and synergies in connection with energy sourcing.
 The network also handles emissions trading.

 Health and safety network: Establishes global goals and guidelines for health and safety, including definitions and procedures for accident reporting.

 Supplier Code of Conduct network: Identifies ethical and social supply chain risks.